EhRom/Puffix.SqlDevOps/Deploy/Secrets/OpsCredentials.md

 You can create use this sample file to add your own credentials.

 ## First level encryption script
-Once done, the **[ManageOpsCredentials.ps1](https://github.com/EhRom/Puffix.SqlDevOps/blob/master/Deploy/ManageOpsCredentials.ps1)** is used to add a first level of encryption of the password.
-A key file is needed for this script (**[CreateKey.md](https://github.com/EhRom/Puffix.SqlDevOps/blob/master/Deploy/CreateKey.md)**).
+Once done, the **[ManageOpsCredentials.ps1](https://github.com/EhRom/Puffix.SqlDevOps/blob/master/Deploy/Secrets/ManageOpsCredentials.ps1)** is used to add a first level of encryption of the password.
+A key is needed for this script (**[CreateKey.md](https://github.com/EhRom/Puffix.SqlDevOps/blob/master/Deploy/Secrets/CreateKey.md)**).

 The script is used with the following parameters:
 * ***credentialsPath***: the path to target the JSON file you customized previously,
 * ***key***: the encryption key in the base64 format.

+The sample bellow generate a key stored in a file.
+The file content is read and stored in the *$key* variable:

 ```powershell
 $keyPath = "<Path to the key>"